Pink Colour and Pink Eye on Potatoes

 Also on that page, you can download the USDA’s visual aids for potatoes.
 (If you have one of our potato defect posters, this is where the photos came from.)
 Photos 72 and 73 on page 16 show the defect pink eye.
 As I began to gather more information, I found out that the potatoes in question were Yukon Golds, imported from the United States.
-You can read a brief description of the variety here.
-It states that “Its shallow, pink eyes distinguish Yukon Gold from other yellow-skinned, yellow-fleshed cultivars.”
+According to the Potato Association of America, “Its shallow, pink eyes distinguish Yukon Gold from other yellow-skinned, yellow-fleshed cultivars.”

 While “pink eye” is classified by the USDA as a condition defect, pink pigment on the surface is a varietal characteristic.
 That makes it permanent, whereas a condition defect is progressive.
 As a varietal characteristic, it is like pink blush on a Granny Smith apple, and not a scoreable defect.